dportik/dadi_pipeline/README.md

 The above example explains all the parameters used to run the analyses.
 If you change any of the default options, you should report them here in your methods section.
 This can include changes to the number of rounds, replicates, maxiters, folds, or other optional features (such as supplying parameter values or changing the default parameter bounds).

 There are additional features of `dadi_pipeline` that were developed for other publications.
-For example, several 2D and 3D models were published as part of [Charles et al. (2018)](https://doi.org/10.1111/jbi.13365)[Barratt et al. (2018)](https://doi.org/10.1111/mec.14862), and [Firneno et al. 2020]( https://doi.org/10.1111/mec.15496).
+For example, several 2D and 3D models were published as part of [Barratt et al. (2018)](https://doi.org/10.1111/mec.14862) and [Firneno et al. 2020](https://doi.org/10.1111/mec.15496).
 The goodness of fit tests were published as part of [Barratt et al. (2018)](https://doi.org/10.1111/mec.14862).
 Depending on what you include in your own analyses, you may also choose to cite these papers.

 Here is a list of the publications mentioned above, for easy reference:

 + *Gutenkunst, R.N., Hernandez, R.D., Williamson, S.H., and C.D.
 Bustamante.
 2009.
 Inferring the joint demographic history of multiple populations from multidimensional SNP frequency data.
 PLoS Genetics 5: e1000695.*

 + *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
 Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
 Molecular Ecology 26: 5245-5263. https://doi.org/10.1111/mec.14266*

-+ *Charles, K.C., Bell, R.C., Blackburn, D.C., Burger, M., Fujita, M.K., Gvozdik, V., Jongsma, G.F.M., Leache, A.D., and D.M.
-Portik.
-2018.
-Sky, sea, and forest islands: diversification in the African leaf-folding frog Afrixalus paradorsalis (Order: Anura, Family: Hyperoliidae).
-Journal of Biogeography 45: 1781-1794. https://doi.org/10.1111/jbi.13365*

 + *Barratt, C.D., Bwong, B.A., Jehle, R., Liedtke, H.C., Nagel, P., Onstein, R.E., Portik, D.M., Streicher, J.W., and S.P.
 Loader.
 2018.
 Vanishing refuge: testing the forest refuge hypothesis in coastal East Africa using genome-wide sequence data for five co-distributed amphibians.
 Molecular Ecology 27: 4289-4308. https://doi.org/10.1111/mec.14862*